AryanG211/DS_Assignment/ds_Aryan_Gaddadavara/Readme.md

 1. Open the project notebook using the Colab link above.
 2. Upload all CSV files into the csv_files/ directory in the Colab file explorer.
 3. Run all notebook cells in sequence.
-4. Generated charts will automatically be saved to the outputs/ folder.

 ---